 OUTA would like an electoral system that strengthens the voters’ ability to hold politicians to account.

 The case (CCT110/19) was brought by the New Nation Movement NPC and others against the President and others.
-It revolves around whether the Electoral Act is unconstitutional because it prevents independent candidates from standing in a national or provincial election.
+It revolved around whether the Electoral Act is unconstitutional because it prevents independent candidates from standing in a national or provincial election.

-OUTA is not associated with and holds no brief for the original applicants, but regards this case as a matter worthy of intervention due to the public importance of electoral reform for holding politicians to account.
+OUTA is not associated with and holds no brief for the original applicants, but regarded this case as a matter worthy of intervention due to the public importance of electoral reform for holding politicians to account.
 OUTA wants the law to be amended to allow individuals to stand as independent candidates in national and provincial elections, rather than the current system which allows only party candidates.

 Independent candidates are more answerable to their voters as they face a real likelihood of being voted out if they fail to honour election promises.
 A system which allows for independent candidates will help mitigate the threats to accountability of the party list system.

 A copy of the Concourt judgment is here.